Faculty & Staff Regulations

 Meter Violations are $10.
 However, they will escalate to $15 if they are not paid within 48 hours.
 Payment must be received (postmarked) within this 48 hour time frame to avoid escalating fees.
 Please do not use campus mail for meter violation payments.
 Payment can be also be submitted online by clicking here.

 Meters are located in various places across campus.
 Fee and time restrictions are posted on each meter.
 Vehicles parked at a meter that has expired will be issued a $10 citation for "Expired Meter".
-Vehicles parked for extended periods at an expired meter are subject to additional expired meter violations, overtime parking violations and boots for overtime parking at a metered space based on the time frame in which the vehicle is parked.
+Vehicles can be cited every hour at an expired meter, those parked for extended periods of time are subject to immobilization fees for overtime parking at a metered space.

 Meters that have been bagged as "Reserved" require a special "Reserved Meter Space" permit while that meter is bagged.
 Any vehicle parked in a reserved meter space without the appropriate permit is subject to a fine and possibly being towed.

 If a meter is found to be broken or displaying an error, the customer must promptly notify Parking Services.
 The meter will be promptly checked.
 If it is in need of repair it will be fixed.
 If the meter is functioning properly, and the meter is expired, the vehicle will receive a citation for an expired meter.

 Regardless of times listed, vehicles must be parked in a legal space!
 All Dark Green and Purple lots (excluding meters and restricted spaces) are open to those without a permit after 5 p.m. on Fridays and through 7 a.m. on Mondays.
 However, this does not include overnight parking.
 Due to lot maintenance and campus' activities, lots may need to be cleared and vehicles left unattended will be towed at the owner/driver's expense.
 Vehicles parking on campus more than 48 hours must have prior permission from parking services.
 This is strictly enforced.
 Please be aware there are no longer open parking areas during the summer months.